fffonion/lua-resty-openssl/README.md

 have been called [final()](#digestfinal), user should only use [update()](#digestupdate).

 For RSA and EC keys, passing a string as `digest` parameter does the SHA256 as digest method by default.
-For Ed25519 or Ed448 keys, this function does a PureEdDSA verification and requires `digest` to be the string that needs signing.
+For Ed25519 or Ed448 keys, this function does a PureEdDSA signing and requires `digest` to be a string.
 No message digest is used for Ed keys.

 For EC key, this function does a ECDSA signing.